 If you didn’t receive any notification saying whether or not you need to file your income tax, this means you do not need to do so unless your

-Starting from this year, selected taxpayers on the No-Filing Service will receive a Direct Notice of Assessment (D-NOA), meaning they will not receive a notification from IRAS during tax filing season but will instead receive their tax bill directly from May onwards.
+This year, selected taxpayers on the No-Filing Service will receive a Direct Notice of Assessment (D-NOA), meaning they will not receive a notification from IRAS during tax filing season but will instead receive their tax bill directly from mid-March onwards.
 The D-NOA initiative will be extended to more taxpayers progressively over the next few years.

 There are three main components to personal income tax filing that you need to know about.
 The 1) income you earn; 2) deductions that you qualify for; and 3) reliefs you are eligible for.